Service, Assistance and Emotional Support Animals – Who’s Confused?

 Accommodation requests related to assistance animals are prevalent, yet they cause much confusion.
 This is understandable – multiple laws apply and use different terms and definitions, there are many kinds of assistance animals that help people with many types of disabilities (some of which are not obvious), and online sites have surfaced offering questionable documentation.

 So, what you can you do?
-First, you can download The Multifamily Property Manager’s Guide to Handling Assistance Animals for a handy primer on this tricky topic.
-Then follow these suggestions for reducing your risk of discrimination when it comes to assistance animals:
+Follow these suggestions for reducing your risk of discrimination when it comes to assistance animals:

 Know the laws